yvcvs/holiday-manager/README.md

 ## What I Want to Improve
 - I wasn't able to use a Weather API to access weather data.
 I want to be able to do so and update this project.
+- I also struggled with providing a different exit experience if the content was saved and opted for a basic exit that didn't differ based on saved status.
 - Although I got more comfortable with Python basics as I went along, I still struggled a bit with type errors and iterating.